 One cup of soy or almond milk should be used for every cup that should be buttermilk.
 You can then add the lemon juice or apple cider vinegar to the dairy substitute you choose and let it stand for at least ten minutes.

 It then becomes a good substitute for the buttermilk.
 Rice milk, however, should be avoided because it can’t thicken as well as the almond milk.

 Ready to make your own buttermilk with almond milk?
 Read on for the step by step instructions if you are looking for a vegan recipe…

 How to make buttermilk with almond milk!

-The best way to make some of your favorite buttermilk-based snacks is by taking the original recipe and substituting the regular buttermilk for your own homemade vegan almond milk buttermilk.
+The best way to make some of your favorite buttermilk-based snacks is by taking the original recipe and substituting the regular buttermilk for your own homemade vegan almond buttermilk.

 Let’s say your recipe instructs you to use one cup of buttermilk.
 Take a spoonful of an acidic substance, such as lemon juice, lime juice, apple cider vinegar, or white wine vinegar, and pour it into your measuring cup.
 The acid from any of these ingredients will have the same effect as the lactic acid bacteria in regular milk, which will cause a curdling effect and separate the cream from the milk.